alphaolomi/awesome-payment-intergations/website/docs/intro.md

 # Introduction

-Awesome payment integrations collected and curated by **Alpha Olomi**.
+Awesome payment integrations collected and curated by [@AlphaOlomi](https://github.com/alphaolomi).

 The collection consists of different payments integration packages and libraries for different Providers and Vendor for different libraries